jeffbass/imagezmq/docs/more-details.rst

 More details about the multiple RPi video streaming example
 ===========================================================

-The beginning of this documentation showed a screenshot of a Mac computer displaying simultaneous video streams from 8 Raspberry Pi cameras:
+The beginning of the README.rst for this GitHub repository showed a screenshot of a Mac computer displaying simultaneous video streams from 8 Raspberry Pi
+cameras:

 .. image:: images/screenshottest.png